maazmmd/Project-Smile-API/README.md

 ## Prerequisite/SetUp
 ##### Machine showed to connected to Internet
 ##### Java Should be installed in Machine
 Windows OS
-    a.Download and Install Java(jdk1.8) from Oracle website
+* Download and Install Java(jdk1.8) from Oracle website
-    b.Set up Environment Variables, [Reference](https://stackoverflow.com/questions/1672281/environment-variables-for-java-installation)
+* Set up Environment Variables, [Reference](https://stackoverflow.com/questions/1672281/environment-variables-for-java-installation)
 *********************************************************************************

-SEND EMAIL WITH ATTACHMENT - How to Send (Read Steps Below/ Simple 5 steps to be followed for setUp, if you are not a developer as well - No need worry and no need to know any coding skills, even Dumb people can co-relate to comments below :-) :-)
+##### SEND EMAIL WITH ATTACHMENT
+How to Send (Read Steps Below/ Simple 5 steps to be followed for setUp, if you are not a developer as well

 ##### Download Link [Google Drive](https://drive.google.com/open?id=0By1jo4P_Ud1XLTZuZEM3ZzQxS2s)

-STEP 1 : After Downloading the attachment from Google Drive, Extract the .zip in D:/ Drive
+* After Downloading the attachment from Google Drive, Extract the .zip in D:/ Drive
-STEP 2 : Connect to Internet (Good if no firewall settings are enabled).
+* Connect to Internet (Good if no firewall settings are enabled).
-STEP 3 : Download Java and Install(Simple Product Wizard) and Set Env Variables [Reference]( https://stackoverflow.com/questions/1672281/environment-variables-for-java-installation)
+* Download Java and Install(Simple Product Wizard) and Set Env Variables [Reference]( https://stackoverflow.com/questions/1672281/environment-variables-for-java-installation)
-STEP 5 : Place all the Receipts inside D:/projectSmileAPI/encryptedPDF Folder and remember FileName should be of the form ReceiptNo;emailAddress@host.com;MobileNumber OR ReceiptNo;emailAddress@host.com;
+* Place all the Receipts inside D:/projectSmileAPI/encryptedPDF Folder and remember FileName should be of the form ReceiptNo;emailAddress@host.com;MobileNumber OR ReceiptNo;emailAddress@host.com;
         Example : MOJO1234567890;maazmmd@gmail.com.pdf OR MOJO1234567890;maazmmd@gmail.com;9449115598.pdf
-STEP 4 : doble Click on run.bat File
+* doble Click on run.bat File
 ******************************************************************************************************************************
 ### Measures to take care

-##### Extract zip File in D:\ drive.
-After extraction of .zip file.
+* Extract zip File in D:\ drive, After extraction of .zip file follow below guidelines
-##### Go through MailConfig.xml and enter SMTP Details and other necessary details.
+* Go through MailConfig.xml and enter SMTP Details and other necessary details.
-##### Place all the pdf documents in D:/projectSmileAPI/encryptedPDF/ folder
+* Place all the pdf documents in D:/projectSmileAPI/encryptedPDF/ folder
-##### Run the bat File present in D:/projectSmileAPI Folder.
+* Run the bat File present in D:/projectSmileAPI Folder.

 ##### Status.txt File is the log file, prints success and failure
 ##### System should be connected to Internet (Good if no firewall settings are enabled).